cindyuj/Automation/README.md

 ##Summary

-This analysis shows a comlete sample data analysis report.
+This analysis shows a comlete sample data analysis report

 It shows how to document and format the Jupyter Notebook.